• Skip to main content

 Ushers

-Men, women and families serve at Mass by assisting people to their seat, collecting the offertory and directing the flow of people during Communion every weekend.
-The ushers likewise ask families or individuals to bring up the gifts at the Preparation of the Gifts.
+Men, women and families serve at Mass by greeting people, assisting them to their seats, collecting the offertory, and directing the flow of people during Communion every weekend.
 The ushers are also keenly aware of security concerns and are prepared to make contact with authorities, should the need arise.

 st-francis-church-communion-minister